hoobs-org/hoobs-mixer/README.md

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, WiFi Connect.
-It can be changed by setting the --portal-ssid command line argument or the PORTAL_SSID environment variable (see this guide for how to manage environment variables when running on top of balenaOS).
-By default, the network is unprotected, but a WPA2 passphrase can be added by setting the --portal-passphrase command line argument or the PORTAL_PASSPHRASE environment variable.
+The access point SSID is **HOOBS**.

 ### 3. Portal: Phone Shows Captive Portal to User

-After connecting to the access point from a mobile phone, it will detect the captive portal and open its web page.
+After connecting to the **HOOBS** access point from a mobile phone, it will detect the captive portal and open its web page.
 Opening any web page will redirect to the captive portal as well.

 ### 4. Credentials: User Enters Local WiFi Network Credentials on Phone